AlexBug1982/portfolio/index.md

 The goal of the project was to develop a prototype that waters a minimum of 5 plants automatically using the Arduino platform.
 The challenges were the craftwork (wood, plastic, electronics) and combining this with water.
 To provide water to every plant pot equally I needed to iterate on the hose system.
 Additionally, C++ was new to me and I needed to learn it from scratch.

 Currently, the prototype is working well, the plants are growing nicely.
-The next steps are a growing light system for the darker months and a different base construction to be able to plug the device on a wall.
+The next steps are a growing light system for the darker months and a different base construction to be able to plug the device into a wall.

-Feel free to check out the code, fork the project or contribute: [GitHub Repro](https://github.com/alexanderbahlk/andruino_interval_watering_with_waterlevel_check_and_rgb_led)
+Feel free to check out the code, fork the project, or contribute: [GitHub Repro](https://github.com/alexanderbahlk/andruino_interval_watering_with_waterlevel_check_and_rgb_led)

 *Plant pot device for 5 plants*<br/>
 <img src="images/andruino_interval_watering_with_waterlevel_check_and_rgb_led/plant_pot_device.JPG" width="440">